aestheticsdata/lesechos-home-assignement/README.md

 I used a custom data set, but identical to the one provided with your project, except that it's inspired from the real LesEchos website.
 It the same data structure.

-to select a user, there is the .env.local file where user permissions are set : empty, RIGHT_1, RIGHT_1,RIGHT_2, of course it's just to be quick in the development of this home assignement.
+to select a user, there is the .env.local file where user permissions are set : <empty>, RIGHT_1, RIGHT_1,RIGHT_2, of course it's just to be quick in the development of this home assignement.
 Ideally a login system should be implemented.
 When the page is loaded a toast welcome the user selected with his rights.

 Everything is Typescript typed.
 When types are re-used across components, interface are in separate files.